ToshihiroToyoda/Docker_Rails_Heroku_BaseRepository/README.md

 This repository is the setting for uploading rails + postgresql on Docker to Heroku.

-You first need to replace APP_NAME with your application name.
+You first need to replace `APP_NAME` with your application name.

+In addition, you also do not forget to enter the command `rails db:create`

-If you want to deploy to Heroku, you must type 'heroku create' ~ 'heroku container:release web' on console.
+If you want to deploy to Heroku, you must type `heroku create` ~ `heroku container:release web` on console.